Rehabilitation for brain injury

-The therapist will help the patient to identify the existence of such thought patterns, the will help them recognise the thoughts when they occur, and they help them understand how they develop into their specific health problems.
-By changing these thought patterns, they are able to reduce their health problems and develop a more realistic way of thinking.
+The therapist will help the patient to identify the existence of such thought patterns, they will help them recognise the thoughts when they occur, and help them understand how they develop into their specific health problems.
+By changing these thought patterns, they can reduce their health problems and develop a more realistic way of thinking.

 Another form of cognitive therapy is a therapeutic treatment called rational-emotive therapy (RET).
 It is distinctive from cognitive therapy through the way it bases its theory on irrational thought itself.

 The principle of the theory is that people do not get upset by the adverse events that affect them, but rather they upset themselves with the sometimes harsh and irrational demands that they place on their lives.
 People can display a reliance on three core beliefs: